Sepsis

 • Eat a healthy diet.

-• Slowly add more physical activity to your schedule, without building up too quickly.
+• Slowly add more physical activity into your schedule, without building up too quickly.

 • Write down questions that you need to ask your doctor when you see them next.